PeridexisErrant/DF-Walkthrough/chapters/chap10-megaproject.rst

 to go up here they’d have to walk on the tops of walls (walls come with a floor and a ceiling component, by the way, so the top of a wall counts as a floor).
 But wouldn’t it be better to have some floor?
 Yes!
 I agree!
-So I’m using the build, construct (“b”, “C”) menu to set a big floor to be built.
+So I’m using the build, construct (:kbd:`b`, :kbd:`C`) menu to pave the floor.
 Eventually I’ll ensure the whole area is built over.
 But, if you do the same, do not put a floor over a wall top.
 This will prevent you from building a wall on that space.
 Walls can never be built on top of another construction.
 So leave the wall tops free and a wall all the way around on top of your existing walls.
 We’re building a tower you see!
 Also, make sure you leave one space clear of floor.
-This is where you can “b”, “C”, construct another set of steps going up.
+This is where you can :kbd:`b`, :kbd:`C`, construct another set of steps going up.

 .. image:: images/dftutorial9944.png
    :align: center